2025-2026 Fellows Program

 Respondents: Quinn White & Olivia Bailey

-• Katelyn Antilla (UC Berkeley)
+• Katelyn Antilla (UC Davis)

 “For the Love of Hate”